 Get The Benefits of Boron, Daily

 AlgaeCal Plus contains 3 mg of boron in a daily dose (the exact amount that has been shown to improve brain function).
-This formulation has also been proven to increase bone density…even in 80-year-old women!
-It not only has boron, but plant-based calcium, magnesium, vitamin D, vitamin K2, vitamin C and over 70 trace minerals.
+This formulation has also been shown to increase bone density…even in 80-year-old women!
+It not only has boron, but all 12 of the other 13 known essential bone supporting minerals too.
+And AlgaeCal Plus contains vitamin D, vitamin K2, and vitamin C.

-Clinical studies demonstrate trace minerals like boron are important for bone growth in addition to calcium and magnesium.
+Clinical studies demonstrate trace minerals like boron are important for bone building in addition to calcium and magnesium.